yuvi-dot-in/Codezap/README.md

 ## Problems

 - You can have problems that either belong to a contest or not belong to contest (those will be practice problems). the problems that have a contest associated will only be accessible to participants of contest and that too only within the given contest time period.
-However, creators/admin of contest can see those problems at any time and also see the
+However, creators/admin of contest can see those problems at any time.

 ## Leaderboard